Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • The next section is about your income, so what you’ve gained through employment or self-employment, trusts, properties or capital gains

-• In the third section you’ll be asked about any income from pensions, bank or building society interest, share dividends and any other benefits
+• In the third section you’ll be asked about any income from pensions, bank or building society interest, dividend payments you receive as a shareholder, and any other benefits

 It’s really important you tell HMRC about all of your income, not just your earnings through self-employment.
 Wherever the income has come from, it will need to be declared so you pay the right amount of tax.